MariumAZ/POC-Room_Matching/README.md

 </div>

-- A **high similarity score** indicates a strong match between the room descriptions.
-- If multiple supplier rooms yield very close similarity scores, these cases are **flagged for deeper review**.
+If multiple supplier rooms yield very close similarity scores, these cases are **flagged for deeper review**.

 ---
 ### Next Steps: